Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Frustrations

-Having to call to book.
-Unclear pricing.
-No way to see facility photos or read reviews easily.
+No easy way to see photos or reviews

-"I want to feel confident that the daycare is safe and reputable before I leave my pet there."
+"I want to feel confident the daycare is safe and reputable before I leave my pet there."

 Goals